 The Corral Hollow Canyon and Tesla hold a significant place in our region’s and State’s history.
 The canyon and ridge tops were seasonal hunting, gathering and trading grounds for Native American Yokuts from the floor of the Central Valley and the Ohlone/Costanoan peoples from the East Bay.
-Tesla Park includes several unique grinding rocks and even rare pre-historic rock carvings.
-One, called the PCN Rock that overlooks Mount Diablo and the Central Valley is thought to be a ceremonial site of 5,000 to 10,000 years old.
+Tesla Park includes several unique grinding rocks and rare pre-historic rock carvings.
+One overlooks Mount Diablo and the Central Valley is thought to be a ceremonial site 4,000 or more years old.

 From the mid-1770s, the canyon pass, then called El Camino Viejo, from the Livermore Valley to the San Joaquin Valley was the route used by the Spanish to travel from the East Bay to the Central Valley and then down the western edge of the valley to the Tehachapi’s and Southern California.
 During the Mexican period and Gold Rush it was a key route from the Bay Area to the Central Valley and then to the southern gold fields in Tuolumne and Mariposa counties.
 Grizzly Adams lived and hunted in the Mitchell Ravine in Tesla Park in the 1800s.Other historic locations are present in Tesla Park and its environs as documented in Carrel of Corral Hollow, Up and Down California in the 1860-1864 and History of Tesla – A California Coal Mining Town.